+ADVISORIES: Eligibility for English 125 and 126.
 This course encompasses a theoretical as well as conceptual overview of multi-cultural concepts and matters related to gender, age, and sexual orientation.
 Additionally, the course identifies issues that have arisen as a result of society's increasingly diverse population as well as examines strategies to address those issues in the context of maintaining social order.
 (A, CSU, UC)

-15 INTRODUCTION TO POLICE ETHICS
+15 INTRODUCTION TO POLICE ETHICS 3 units, 3 lecture hours

+ADVISORIES: Eligibility for English 125 and 126.
 This course examines the philosophical and theoretical issues related to the ethical considerations that are faced in every aspect of the criminal justice system.
 Also, the course is designed to challenge students in the areas of morality, ethics, and human behavior.
 (A, CSU)